doersino/UnicodeMathML/README.md

 ### Markdeep

-UnicodeMathML comes with a lightly modified variant of Markdeep that kicks off the translation at the correct point in the document rendering process.
+UnicodeMathML comes with a lightly modified variant of Morgan McGuire's [Markdeep](https://casual-effects.com/markdeep/) that kicks off the translation at the correct point in the document rendering process.
 Open `dist/example.md.html` in a text editor of your choice and scroll to the bottom.
 There, you'll see the following lines:

 ```html
 <script>